kshitijtayal/Cognitive_Biometrics/README.md

 Extract features from mallet software (http://mallet.cs.umass.edu) file.Delete 1st row and run topic.py
-Combine all the three feature set into combinedmatrix.csv Run pdist2.java on  combinedmatrix.csv.(Code for pdist2 avilable on https://github.com/neetip/languagebiometrics) Run csv2arff.py on the output given by pdist2.java
+Combine all the three feature set into combinedmatrix.csv Run pdist2.java on  combinedmatrix.csv.(Code for pdist2 avilable on https://github.com/neetip/languagebiometrics) Run csv2arff.py on the output given by pdist2.java to convert csv file  to arff format.
+Run Weka's logistic regression on the arff file to get the desired output.